langurmonkey/gaiasky-web/content/news/2025/galaxy-generation.md

 Every galaxy is modeled using different physical components, each represented by a separate "channel" in the compute shader.
 These channels simulate different aspects of the galaxy:

 - **Stars** -- The luminous stars that make up the galaxy.
-- **HII Regions** -- Areas of ionized hydrogen, often seen as nebulae.
+- **H II Regions** -- Areas of ionized hydrogen, often seen as nebulae.
 - **Gas** -- The interstellar gas that fills the galaxy.
 - **Dust** -- The small particles scattered throughout the galaxy, contributing to the galaxy's opacity.
 - **Bulge** -- The central region of the galaxy, typically composed of older stars.